Joshua Fry Speed: Speed and Lincoln

 Speed had heard young Abraham Lincoln deliver a speech on a stump when Lincoln was running for election to the Illinois legislature.
-On April 15, 1837, Lincoln arrived at Springfield, the new state capital, to seek his fortune as a young lawyer, whereupon he met Joshua Speed.
+On April 15, 1837, Lincoln arrived at Springfield, the new state capital, to seek his fortune as a young lawyer, whereupon he met Joshua Speed at the general store Speed ran.
 Lincoln sublet Joshua's apartment above Speed's store, becoming his roommate, sharing a bed with him for four years, and becoming his lifelong best friend.
 Although bed-sharing between same sexes was a reasonably common practice in this period, this has led to speculation, including by Professor Thomas Balcerski, regarding Lincoln's sexuality.

 On March 30, 1840, Judge John Speed died.
 Joshua announced plans to sell his store and return to his parents' large plantation house, Farmington, near Louisville, Kentucky.
 Lincoln, though notoriously awkward and shy around women, was then engaged to Mary Todd, a vivacious young society woman also from Kentucky.
 As the dates approached for both Speed's departure and Lincoln's marriage, Lincoln broke the engagement on the planned day of the wedding, January 1, 1841.
 Speed departed as planned, leaving Lincoln mired in depression and guilt.

 Seven months later, in July 1841, Lincoln, still depressed, decided to visit Speed in Kentucky.
 Speed welcomed Lincoln to his paternal house, where the latter spent a month regaining his mental health.
 During his stay at Farmington, Lincoln rode into Louisville almost daily to discuss legal matters of the day with Attorney James Speed, Joshua's older brother.
 James Speed lent Lincoln books from his law library.

 Joshua Speed and Lincoln disagreed over slavery, especially Speed's argument that Northerners should not care.
 In 1855, Lincoln wrote to Speed:

 You know I dislike slavery; and you fully admit the abstract wrong of it. ...
 I also acknowledge your rights and my obligations, under the constitution, in regard to your slaves.
 I confess I hate to see the poor creatures hunted down, and caught, and carried back to their stripes, and unrewarded toils; but I bite my lip and keep quiet.
 In 1841, you and I had together a tedious low-water trip, on a Steam Boat from Louisville to St. Louis.
 You may remember, as I well do, that from Louisville to the mouth of the Ohio [River], there were, on board, ten or a dozen slaves, shackled together with irons.
 That sight was a continued torment to me; and I see something like it every time I touch the Ohio, or any other slave-border.
 It is hardly fair for you to assume, that I have no interest in a thing which has, and continually exercises, the power of making me miserable.
 You ought rather to appreciate how much the great body of the Northern people do crucify their feelings ...